zv35/phenoMask/README.md

+# PhenoMask

+This is a (soon-to-be) collection of scripts intended to manipulate files in the PhenoCam archive.
+All scripts are intended to be ran as a user on the HPC system.
+Running over a GVFS/SMB/etc mount *will* cause issues! **ALWAYS check for an up-to-date backup before running any script!**

 ## dateOffset.py

 This script moves all the selected images and offsets the file names by a given amount.
 This is useful if the timezone is set incorrectly on a particular camera for a specific length of time.